Last updated on 2026-03-12

 Program Structure

-The Mechanical Engineering Technician program spans 4 semesters, providing a robust foundation in mechanical engineering principles.
+The Mechanical Engineering Technician program is structured over 4 semesters, providing a robust educational experience.
 The program is designed to be flexible, offering both in-person and online options to accommodate various learning preferences.
 Key features of the program structure include:

-- Optional co-op stream for students seeking additional work-integrated learning
+- Optional co-op stream for additional work experience

-- Field experiences that allow students to apply their knowledge in real-world settings
+- Field experiences to apply classroom knowledge in real-world settings

-This structure ensures that students not only learn theoretical concepts but also apply them in practical environments, enhancing their employability upon graduation.
+This structure ensures that students not only learn theoretical concepts but also gain practical experience, enhancing their employability upon graduation.

 Featured Experiences

-The Mechanical Engineering Technician program offers a variety of unique experiences that enrich the learning journey:
+The Mechanical Engineering Technician program offers a variety of unique experiences that enhance learning and professional development:

-- Co-operative Education: Students can participate in paid work terms that progressively increase in complexity, allowing them to gain valuable industry experience.
+- Co-operative Education: Students can participate in paid work terms that provide hands-on experience in their field of study.

-- Field Experience: Opportunities to engage in intensive experiences related to their field of study, which may be paid or unpaid.
+- Field Experiences: Opportunities to engage in intensive, real-world experiences related to mechanical engineering.

-- Professional Practicum: Students gain practice-based experience under the supervision of industry professionals, preparing them for licensure or certification.
+- Professional Practicum: Students gain practice-based experience under the supervision of experienced professionals.

-- Capstone Projects: Students showcase their skills and knowledge through hands-on projects that culminate their academic experience.
+- Capstone Projects: Students showcase their skills and knowledge through advanced manufacturing capstone projects, culminating their academic journey.

 Career Options

-Graduates of the Mechanical Engineering Technician program can pursue a variety of career paths in Canada, including:
+Graduates of the Mechanical Engineering Technician program can pursue a variety of career paths in Canada.
+Here are some potential job options:

-- Mechanical Designer: Responsible for creating and testing mechanical systems and components, ensuring they meet specifications and standards.
+- Mechanical Designer: Responsible for creating and developing mechanical systems and components using CAD software.

 - Manufacturing Technician: Works in production environments, overseeing the manufacturing process and ensuring quality control.

-The demand for skilled professionals in these areas is growing, particularly in sectors related to sustainable engineering and infrastructure development.
+The demand for skilled technicians in the mechanical engineering field is growing, particularly in sectors related to sustainable practices and infrastructure development.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.